.br: Direct registration

-As of August 2021, Registro.br reports 1207 domains registered directly under .br.
+As of September 2024, Registro.br reports 1207 domains registered directly under .br.

 Predefined domains

-As of August 2021, there are 140 different second-level domains of .br under which custom domains can be registered, and they are divided into six categories: "Generic", "Cities", "Universities", "Professionals", "Natural persons" and "Legal persons".
+As of August 2025, there are 147 different second-level domains of .br under which custom domains can be registered, and they are divided into eleven categories: "Generic", "Business", "Culture", "Education", "Personals", "Entertainment", "Public Authority", "Locations", "Professions", "Technology" and "Third Sector".
 They are the following:

 Special second-level domains

 From 2000 until 2009, during election cycles, electoral candidates could register domains under CAN.br, with the format [name][number].can.br – where the name is the registered candidate name, and the number is the identification number for that candidate in the election (related to the party's identification number).
 The second-level domain was in a category of its own, called "natural persons, special".

 As an example, during the 2004 elections for mayor of Aracaju: